DavidSchinazi/masque-drafts/draft-cms-masque-ip-proxy-reqs.md

 ## Maximum Transmission Unit

-The protocol will allow endpoints to negotiate the Maximum Transmission Unit (MTU) in use over a given Data Transport.
+The protocol will allow endpoints to inform each other of the Maximum Transmission Unit (MTU) they are willing to forward.
 This will allow avoiding IP fragmentation, especially as IPv6 does not allow IP fragmentation by nodes along the path.

 ## IP Assignment

-Both the client or server may request to be assigned an IP address range.
-In response to the request, the peer will respond with an IP address range of its choosing.
+The server will assign an IP address of its choosing to the client.
+The client may suggest a preference of IP address which the server can choose to follow.

 ## Route Negotiation

-At any point in an IP Session (not limited to its initial negotiation), the protocol will allow both client and server to request routes to specific IP address ranges.
-In response to this request, the peer will have the ability to respond with a subset of routes that it is willing to accept, or deny the request.
+At any point in an IP Session (not limited to its initial negotiation), the protocol will allow both client and server to inform its peer that it can route a set of IP prefixes.
+Both endpoints can also request a route to a given prefix, and the peer can choose to provide that route or not.

 ## Identity

 When negotiating the creation of an IP Session, the protocol will allow both endpoints to exchange an identifier.
 For example, both endpoints will be able to identify themselves by sending a fully-qualified domain name.
+Note that the Identity requirement does not cover authenticating the identifier; that requirement is covered by {{authentication}}.

 ## Transport Security